 | Class Size | Only woman in class |

-Meeting Simone Beck and Louisette Bertholle
+How Did Julia Meet Simone Beck and Louisette Bertholle?

 During her time in Paris, Julia met two French women who would change her life: Simone Beck (“Simca”) and Louisette Bertholle.

 Together, they founded L’École des Trois Gourmandes (The School of the Three Gourmands) and began writing Mastering the Art of French Cooking.
+The book took nearly ten years to complete.

 Did Julia Child Go to the Culinary Institute of America?

-Julia’s training was entirely in France.
+The confusion happens because both are famous culinary schools, the CIA is well-known in America, and people assume she trained in the U.S. Julia’s training was entirely in France.
 She never attended an American culinary school.

-Television Achievements
+Television Accomplishments

-Literary Achievements
+Literary Accomplishments

 National and International Honors